tybottorff/bottorffdocs/notes/literature_notes.md

  - histological infiltration comparisons between irAE colitis and non-irAE colitis (like ulcerative colitis, ischemic colitis)
  - **irAE colitis: CD8<sup>+</sup> infiltration greater than CD4<sup>+</sup> infiltration**
  - CD8<sup>+</sup> infiltration higher in irAE colitis than in non-irAE colitis
+# CD8<sup>+</sup> regulatory T cells are critical in prevention of autoimmune-mediated diabetes
+ - here, CD8 Tregs can prevent onset of streptozotocin-induced diabetes by rodent intestinal nematode
+ - **compared to HCs, those with T1D have fewer CD8 Tregs**
 # CD8<sup>+</sup> T cells in the cancer-immunity cycle
 ## Introduction
  - 3 signal model for effective T cell priming and differentiation: 1) TCR signaling by antigens presented by MHCs, 2) co-stimulation, 3) cytokines, all 3 signals necessary to effectively prime naive T cells and differentiate them into effector T cells, perhaps a fourth signal being nutrients/metabolites fueling T cell metabolism